 There is particular focus on safeguarding, support for families, corporate parenting, care experience and care leavers and early years.
 There is likely to be an increase in children and young people requiring support who would not necessarily have been known if not for the impact of the pandemic.
-Further detail and assessment of the Covid-19 pandemic can be found in the Rapid Review.
+Further detail and assessment of the Covid-19 pandemic can be found in the rapid review.

-Impacts of the Covid-19 pandemic - Flintshire findings
+Impact of Covid-19